pinksweat/AssignmentDataCourseProject/Codebook.md

 11. Merge the data using the code column and created a new data frame called data2
 12. The following changes to the name of the column variables were made:

-'Acc' has been replaced to 'accelerometer'
+-'Acc' has been replaced to 'accelerometer'
-'Gyro' has been replaced to '93gyroscope'
+-'Gyro' has been replaced to 'gyroscope'
-'BodyBody' has been replaced to  to 'body'
+-'BodyBody' has been replaced to  to 'body'
-'Mag' has been replaced  to 'magnitude'
+-'Mag' has been replaced  to 'magnitude'
-'^t' has been replaced  to 'time'
+-'^t' has been replaced  to 'time'
-'^f 'has been replaced to 'frequency'
+-'^f 'has been replaced to 'frequency'
-'-mean'has been replaced to 'mean'
+-'-mean'has been replaced to 'mean'
-'-std()' has been replaced to  'STD'
+-'-std()' has been replaced to  'STD'
-'-freq()'has been replaced to 'frequency '
+-'-freq()'has been replaced to 'frequency '
-'angle' has been replaced to 'angle'
+-'angle' has been replaced to 'angle'
-'gravity" has been replaced to 'gravity'
+-'gravity" has been replaced to 'gravity'
 13. Data3 was created using the data frame data2 and was grouped in subject and activity then the average of each variables.
 14. 14.
 Creates a txt file